tobyck/crisis-lab-2024/README.md

     arduino-cli board list
     ```

-    You should you something like this:
+    You should see something like this:

     ```
     Port         Protocol Type              Board Name FQBN Core